Bark Psychosis: Post-split – Boymerang, .O.rang, and Sutton as producer (1994–2003)

 Following their Phoenix Festival performance, Sutton and Gish renamed their new drum and bass project Boymerang.
-The new tracks premiered at Phoenix were released as part of an EP (the first release by The Leaf Label), following which Gish left the project.
-Following his departure from Boymerang, Daniel Gish disappeared into the world of dance music to work in various mysteriously named subgenres referred to as "dark garage", "dreamhouse", and "night music".
+The new tracks premiered at Phoenix were released as part of an EP, also called Boymerang (the first release by The Leaf Label).
+Gish subsequently left the project and disappeared into the world of dance music in order to work in various mysteriously-named subgenres referred to as "dark garage", "dreamhouse", and "night music".
 Now featuring Sutton alone, Boymerang released several more EPs and an album (1997's Balance Of The Force).
 A few musicians from the Bark Psychosis world — most notably trumpeter Del Crabtree — contributed to some tracks.

 Sutton also became a significant collaborator to .O.rang, the experimental band formed by former Talk Talk members Lee Harris and Paul Webb.
-He contributed instrumentation and programming to the Herd of Instinct and Fields And Waves albums as well as the Spoor EP; and remixed the track P53 for single release.
+He contributed various instrumentation and programming to the Herd of Instinct and Fields And Waves albums as well as to the Spoor EP; and remixed the track P53 for single release.

 In parallel to (and subsequent to) his activities with Boymerang and .O.rang, Graham Sutton made a name for himself as a record producer.
-He has produced albums by Jarvis Cocker, Delays, Snowpony, The Veils, Coldharbourstores, British Sea Power, Pellumair and Anjali Bhatia (ex-Voodoo Queens), plus early recordings by The $urplu$ (a band featuring David Callahan of Moonshake and The Wolfhounds).
+He has produced albums by Jarvis Cocker, Delays, Snowpony, The Veils, Coldharbourstores, British Sea Power, Pellumair and Anjali Bhatia (ex-Voodoo Queens), plus early recordings by The $urplu$ (a band featuring David Lance Callahan of Moonshake and The Wolfhounds).
 He has also produced single mixes and remixes for acts including Metallica, Goldie, Brakes, Mansun, Stephen Simmonds, Mandalay, Ed Rush, Collapsed Lung, Ultramarine and Wagon Christ.